 “This is not necessarily about the amount of money spent.
 You’re loyal to this company because you associate this product or brand with your personal identity.”

 That’s why brands do so much work on personas, explains Leonie.
 “Who are we trying to appeal to?
 And when brands lose sight of that, they tend to lose loyalty as well because they’re not sure who they’re selling to anymore.”

 Why is customer loyalty important?

-There are a lot of stats circulating about the exact figure, but most experts agree that the effort of keeping a customer is substantially less than the effort of acquiring a new one.
+Customer loyalty is important for many reasons, not least because the effort of keeping a customer is substantially less than the effort of acquiring a new one.
 Why would you spend extra money to make a sale if you didn’t have to?
-This alone is a good reason to prioritize customer relationships and look at ways of nurturing them through your customer experience, marketing and customer loyalty programs.

 We’ve talked about customers being loyal, but in fact loyalty isn’t an on-or-off, yes-or-no thing.
 Some people will have stronger loyalty to your business than others.
 They may be strongly loyal at a certain point and become less so (or conversely, start off neutral and develop loyalty).
 You might notice that loyalty shows up in their purchasing patterns, but doesn’t lead to related behaviors like recommendations, referrals or positive reviews.